 8. “This means a lot to me.”

-- Explanation & Nuance: This phrase connects an action directly to your personal feelings.
-It tells the other person that their gesture wasn’t just a small thing; it had a real, positive emotional impact.
+- Explanation & Nuance: This connects an action directly to your personal feelings, showing it had a real, positive emotional impact.

-- When to Use?
-When someone shows they’ve been thinking of you, like remembering your birthday, asking about a personal project, or offering support during a tough time.
+- When to Use: When someone shows they’ve been thinking of you, like remembering your birthday.

 - Tone: Heartfelt, Personal, Genuine.